Keynesian economics

 Keynesian economics (/ˈkeɪnziən/ KAYN-zee-ən; sometimes Keynesianism, named after British economist John Maynard Keynes) are the various macroeconomic theories and models of how aggregate demand (total spending in the economy) strongly influences economic output and inflation.
 In the Keynesian view, aggregate demand does not necessarily equal the productive capacity of the economy.
-Instead, it is influenced by a host of factors – sometimes behaving erratically – affecting production, employment, and inflation.
+It is influenced by a host of factors that sometimes behave erratically and impact production, employment, and inflation.